rakeshb49/sarkd5/README.md

 Tokenizer compatibility:
 - If tokenizers are compatible (same class, vocab size, identical behavior on probes), the distiller performs logit-level KD (KL with temperature) and trains the teacher router.
-- If tokenizers differ, it falls back to a tokenization-agnostic path: it aligns teacher and student hidden states by character-span overlaps using offset mappings from fast tokenizers, and optimizes an MSE between the student hidden states and a projection of teacher hidden states.
-This preserves differentiability into the teacher’s router.
+- If tokenizers differ, the system automatically uses a sophisticated dual-tokenizer mode: it aligns teacher and student hidden states by character-span overlaps using offset mappings from fast tokenizers, and optimizes an MSE between the student hidden states and a projection of teacher hidden states.
+This preserves differentiability into the teacher's router.
 CE on the student labels is still applied.

 Run (example on Kaggle P100):